Open an IRA Today!

 If you earn too much income, or already participate in a 401(k) or similar retirement plan, your tax-deductible contributions to a regular IRA are gradually phased out.
 This means that some of your contributions to a regular IRA cannot be deducted from your income.
 The contributions that are not tax-deductible are called nondeductible contributions.
 Here are the income limits at which your tax-deductible contributions phase out:

-To help you calculate a nondeductible contribution, see the worksheet for a reduced IRA deduction in IRS Pub.
-590. You will also have to complete IRS Form 8606 to ensure that you don't pay income taxes later on the amount of contributions on which you've already paid taxes.
+To help you calculate a nondeductible contribution, see Worksheet 1-2 for a reduced IRA deduction in IRS Pub.
+590-A. You will also have to complete IRS Form 8606 to ensure that you don't pay income taxes later on the amount of contributions on which you've already paid taxes.

 A big difference in regular IRAs and Roth IRAs is that your contributions to a Roth IRA are not tax-deductible.
 Instead, your contributions are made after paying income taxes.
 This disadvantage would seem to favor regular IRAs.
 However, if you keep a Roth IRA for at least five years and have reached age 59-1/2, become disabled, die, or incur allowable expenses related to a first-time home purchase, the entire amount is exempt from income tax and IRS penalties.